cdent/gabbi/docs/source/handlers.rst

 evaluating ``response_json_paths`` entries in a test or doing JSONPath-based ``$RESPONSE[]`` substitutions.

+A YAML content handler has been added to extend the JSON handler.
+It works the same way as the JSON handler except for when evaluating ``response_json_paths``, data that is read from disk can be either JSON or YAML.
+This handler is not enabled by default and must be added as shown in the :ref:`Extensions` section in order to be used in the tests.

 Further content handlers can be added as extensions.
 Test authors may need these extensions for their own suites, or enterprising developers may wish to create and distribute extensions for others